 Wi-Fi 7 takes things a step further by combining three data bands, ultra-wide data channels and using multiple data channels together for even more throughput.
 This gives the next wireless standard the potential to usher in a new era of connectivity and reliability that could possibly push wired connections aside.

 Picking up where Wi-Fi 6E left off, Wi-Fi 7 will incorporate many of the previous standard’s GHz-spectrum tricks while also adding a few of its own.
 This is everything you need to know about Wi-Fi 7.

 What is Wi-Fi 7?

 Technically known as Institute for Electrical and Electronic Engineering (IEEE) 802.11be (opens in new tab), Wi-Fi 7 uses the 2.4, 5 and 6-GHz spectrum bands and has taken on the nickname "EHT" for Extremely High Throughput wireless.

 The emerging Wi-Fi7 specification has the power to more than quadruple the total bandwidth that a wireless network is capable of.
-The details are still being worked out, but Wi-Fi 7’s potential bandwidth will likely land somewhere between 30 and 40 Gbps.
+The details are almost finalized now, but Wi-Fi 7’s potential bandwidth will likely land somewhere between 30 and 40 Gbps.